cloud-gov/federalist.18f.gov/pages/documentation/excludepaths-and-includepaths.md

 ```

 ### Path Pattern Matching Rules
 - These patterns are applied against all of the files to be *deployed* for your site.
 For the `static` build engine, this is the root of your project, but for other build engines, matching is applied *after* the build process, that is, for the resulting files in the `_site` folder.

+  {% capture content %}
   Many libraries already provide a mechanism to exclude files from the results of the build, which should be preferred since it can be tested locally.
+  {% endcapture %}
+  {% include components/alert--tip.html content=content %}

 - `includePaths` have priority over `excludePaths` so that you have the ability to override platform defaults as well as include specific files, such as dotfiles, when most should be excluded.

+  {% capture content %}
+  For engines with a build step, the files to be included must not be excluded by your build process.
+For example, Jekyll excludes dotfiles by default, so you would have to also configure Jekyll to include the desired files.
+  {% endcapture %}
+  {% include components/alert--tip.html content=content %}

 - All [unix-style `glob`](https://en.wikipedia.org/wiki/Glob_(programming)#Unix-like) are supported.